Undergraduate Academic Policies and Procedures

 For students studying at the Schack Institute, the Tisch Center, and the Tisch Institute, it is recommended that students take thirty-two (32) credits per year in order to achieve degree completion in four (4) years.

 Students studying in the Division of Applied Undergraduate Studies are considered fulltime when they take twelve (12) credits or more per semester.
 Part-time students must register for a minimum of six (6) credits per term to be eligible for financial aid from the government.

 To make any changes to your academic program, including dropping or adding courses given at other schools at the University, you must access ALBERT.
 You can make scheduling changes to your program on ALBERT until the end of the second week of the semester.
 Please refer to "Adding Courses" and "Withdrawing From Courses" for additional guidelines.
 After the second week of the semester, you must visit the advising office to obtain authorization for any changes.

 Students enrolled in any NYU School of Professional Studies program of study that has specific requirements for progress toward graduation, including, without limitation, course selection and sequence, limits on transfer credits, and deadlines for selecting a concentration and submission (at the undergraduate level) of AP courses for advance standing or evidence of prerequisite qualifications must comply with all such program requirements.
-Students who fail to comply with program requirements and remain out of compliance for more than one semester will be notified that they are not in good academic standing.
+Students who fail to comply with program requirements will be notified that they are not in good academic standing.
 Such students may be dismissed if they fail in the subsequent semester to follow the approved program of study.

 Students are in good academic standing during semesters in which their cumulative grade point average (CGPA) is 2.0 or greater and they have completed at least 50% of the term hours attempted.
 Students must be in good academic standing for every semester in which they are enrolled or they are subject to being placed on academic probation.

 Students should discuss any questions they have regarding their academic progress and academic standing with their advisors.